 - Research public transportation options that are available and easy to access.

 - Create a volunteer tree of trusted people the older person can call for transportation when needed: friends, family, neighbors, religious organizations, local senior centers, and Stay Home Care.

 - Provide your loved one with technology to use in an emergency to call for help when he or she is alone, such as a PERS (personal emergency response system).

 Bear in mind, however, that the best way to keep older adults safe and well cared for at home is by partnering with a professional home care agency, such as Stay Home Care.
 Our in home caregivers in Nashville and the surrounding area receive in-depth training and are experienced in providing personal care services, transportation, meal preparation, companionship, and more, for as much or as little care as needed.

 We begin with the development of a personalized plan of care to meet the older person’s unique needs and desires, and then update that plan ongoing as those needs change – making sure that the senior is always safe and able to live life to the fullest, where it’s most comfortable: right at home.
-Contact us at 615-964-7726 to learn more about our elderly home care in Nashville and the surrounding areas, and to request a free in-home consultation.
+Contact us at 615-964-7726 to learn more about our in home caregivers in Nashville and the surrounding areas, and to request a free in-home consultation.